Rose

 yellow

 The bright, sunny color of yellow roses evokes a feeling of warmth and happiness.
 The warm feelings associated with the yellow rose are often akin to those shared with a true friend.
 As such, the yellow rose is an ideal symbol for joy and friendship.
-Read More – Meaning of Yellow RosesFriday 15 April 2011
+Read More – Meaning of Yellow RosesFriday, 15 April 2011

 History